kubapeter/portfolio/Coursera Courses/Specializations/PostgreSQL for Everybody Specialization/Intermediate PostgreSQL/Week 2/README.md

 # Week 2 <br> Using SQL Techniques

 ## Learning Objectives
-- Produced properly normalized tables from CSV files.
+- Produce properly normalized tables from CSV files.
 - Utilize the ALTER TABLE command to adjust the schema of tables.

 ## Subjects covered